 Try taking a social media break on the weekends.
 If going the whole weekend without social media seems too difficult, try going offline for one day, then build up from there.

 Prior to your social media break, announce that you will be going offline and specify the length of time you will be offline.
-During your digital detox, delete social media apps from your phone and don’t check your email inbox.
+During your digital detox, delete social media apps from your phone and only check your email inbox from your work computer.

 At first it might feel like you’re missing out on something.
 It will get easier and might even become mentally freeing.
 Once you’ve finished your digital detox, add the apps back to your device.